First of all, what is civil protection?

-The Mechanism currently has 34 participating states which consist of 28 EU member states plus Iceland, Norway, Serbia, the former Yugoslav Republic of Macedonia, Montenegro, and Turkey.
+The Mechanism currently has all EU Member States plus 6 further participating states Iceland, Norway, Serbia, North Macedonia, Montenegro, and Turkey.

-Participating states commit resources to a voluntary pool (officially known as the European Emergency Response Capacity).
+These states commit resources to a pool (officially known as the European Civil Protection Pool).
 These resources may be experts, equipment, and transportation.
 Whenever an emergency strikes and a request for assistance via the Mechanism is received, assistance is drawn from this pool of resources.

 Any country in the world and even international organisations can request assistance through the EU Civil Protection Mechanism.
-Since its launch in 2001, the Mechanism has received more than 300 requests for assistance.
-This number includes 32 requests in 2017 alone, of which more than half were requests for assistance against forest fires which ravaged southern European countries during an exceptionally severe forest fire season.
+Since its launch in 2001, the Mechanism has received more than 330 requests for assistance.
+This number includes 20 requests in 2019 alone, such as requests for assistance to fight forest fires in Greece, or assistance to Mozambique after two consecutive tropical cyclones hit the region.

 How is all this help coordinated?

 Requests for assistance through the EU Civil Protection Mechanism are made to the European Commission’s Emergency Response Coordination Centre (ERCC).
 Based in Brussels, Belgium, the ERCC operates 24/7 to monitor disasters around the globe.
 This is what it looks like: